hashicorp/vault/website/source/docs/internals/security.html.md

 * Protecting against arbitrary control of the storage backend.
-An attacker that can perform arbitrary operations against the storage backend can undermine in any number of ways that are difficult or impossible to protect against.
+An attacker that can perform arbitrary operations against the storage backend can undermine security in any number of ways that are difficult or impossible to protect against.
 As an example, an attacker could delete or corrupt all the contents of the storage backend causing total data loss for Vault.
 The ability to control reads would allow an attacker to snapshot in a well-known state and rollback state